Programming-Steps-Working-Group-2022/progsnap2-browser/README.md

 Alternatively, the tool runs on a Mongo database which helps to scale for any number of large datasets.
-The following commands are required to
-1) load desired datasets into the database and 2) start serving from the database.
+The following commands are required to first, load any desired datasets into the database, and second, start serving from the database.

     npm run load <dataset_id> <my_dataset/MainTable.csv> <description.txt>
     npm start db